 Not only are people more connected today, but technologic devices can control objects (i.e., turning lights off in a room while the individual is elsewhere).
-This is a phenomenon referred to as the Internet of Things [29].
+This is a phenomenon referred to as the Internet of Things [2].
+Today, satellite Internet offers broadband serving in many parts around the world [2].